iconoclasthero/mpdtags/README.md

 ## Rationale

-Ever wanted to use your database that MPD keeps for your music collection to retrieve metadata tags for music in your library?
-This allows you to use that database and thus obviates the need to keep a second, synched database of your music collection.
-On obvious caveat to note here is that have been intentionally excluded from the MPD database through `.mpdignore` files won't be in the database.
+Ever wanted to use the database that MPD keeps for your music collection to retrieve metadata tags for your music in your library?
+This allows you to use that database and thus obviates the need to keep a second, synchronized database of your music collection.
+One obvious caveat to note is that files intentionally excluded from the MPD database via `.mpdignore` files will not be present _in the database._

-MPD still has a facility to read from any local file given an absolute path, but is prohibited from doing so over TCP (e.g., from a remote connection) so a UNIX domain socket connection must be used.
-The `libmpdclient` attempts (and uses) the TCP connection preferentially if `MPD_HOST`/`MPD_PORT` environmental variables are set and will thus error out.
+However, MPD has the ability to read from any local file (including ignored files) given an absolute path, but it is prohibited from doing so over TCP (e.g., from a remote connection), so a UNIX domain socket connection must be used. `libmpdclient` will preferentially attempt to use a TCP connection if the `MPD_HOST` and `MPD_PORT` environment variables are set, and will error out in this case.

-If a UNIX domain socket exists, `mpdtags` will attempt to reach the socket automatically if it recieves an error from MPD (`exception: Access to local files via TCP is not allowed`).
-If known in advance that mpd will be trying to retrieve an absolute path (regardless of presence in the database), `--local` or `--socket` can be used.
-With the latter, you can spefify a socket path as necessary: `--socket=/var/run/mpd/socket`.
+If a UNIX domain socket exists, `mpdtags` will automatically attempt to connect via the socket if it receives an error from MPD (specifically: `Access to local files via TCP is not allowed`).
+If it is known in advance that MPD will be asked to retrieve metadata for an absolute path (regardless of whether it exists in the database), the `--local` or `--socket` options can be used.
+With --socket, a socket path may be specified explicitly, for example: `--socket=/var/run/mpd/socket`.

 ## Usage examples